CSBiology/iMLP/README.md

 3. Run imlp with `dotnet imlp --help` :tada:
 4. Check out how to use imlp [here](#usage).

+#### Using the docker container with mounted directories

+The usual use-case is using an input file in fasta format.
+Obviously, this file must be accessible in the container that you execute the tool in.

+A simple way of doing this is mounting the directory on creation of the container:

+`docker run -it csbdocker/imlp --mount type=bind,source="<your-path-here>",target=<container-path-here>`

+**Example:**

+Suppose you have a file `test.fasta` in `C:/my-folder`:

+bind `C:/my-folder` to `/data`:

+`docker run -it csbdocker/imlp --mount type=bind,source="C:/my-folder",target=/data`

+inside the container, you can use the container path you just bound toi access the file:

+``

 ### Dotnet tool

 imlp is packaged as dotnet tool.
 To use it: